legendarycode3/decentralized-stablecoin/README.md

 * `getAccountInformation(address user)`: Returns the total DSC minted by a user and the total USD value of their deposited collateral, providing a complete overview of the user’s protocol position.
 * `getHealthFactor(address user)`: Returns the current health factor of a user, indicating whether their position is safely collateralized or at risk of liquidation.
 * `getAccountCollateralValue(address user)`: Returns the total USD value of all collateral deposited by a user across all supported collateral assets.
-* `getCollateralBalanceOfUser(address user, address token)`: Returns the amount of a specific collatera
+* `getCollateralBalanceOfUser(address user, address token)`: Returns the amount of a specific collateral token deposited by a user within the protocol.